ndiapa01/ReadTheDoc/docs/source/index.rst

 ============

-This document is a small test and also a little tutorial that can help you generate beatifull documents using some parameters shown bellow.
+This document is a small test and also a little tutorial that can help you easily generate beatifull documents using some parameters shown bellow.

 Presentation
 ============
 learn using sphinx to simply generate documentation can save you a lot of time and you'll find in this page command line that I used to make it looks like this.
+Sphinx use a syntax type called *RetructuredText*. `Here <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ you can learn more about this syntax.

 Usefull Parameters
 =====================